jmccormick-mm/middle-coast-website/generate-cli-implementation-plan.md

 - Clear error messages for failures
 - Manual testing: write test files, verify on disk

+**Plain English Summary**:
+After this step, you'll have a reliable file-saving assistant.
+The `file-writer.ts` will take those code strings from Step 1.2 and actually save them as real files on your computer.
+When you look in `src/layouts/production/`, you'll see brand new `.tsx` files that the AI generated.
+It's like having someone who can take dictation and organize all the papers into the right folders, creating any missing folders along the way.

 **Dependencies**: None
 **Estimated Time**: 2 hours

+**Phase 1 Summary**:
+By the end of Phase 1, you'll have built all the core AI machinery.
+You can point to a reference website, and your system will know how to ask Claude to recreate it with Middle Coast branding, then save the generated code as real files.
+The three pieces (prompt template, AI caller, file saver) work together like a mini assembly line.
+You won't have a working command yet, but all the hard AI work will be done.

 ---